jtkovacs/jtkovacs.github.io/REFS/databases.md

 - The **bottom-up approach** begins with identifying attributes, then grouping them until entities and relationships emerge.
 Connolly and Begg (2015) suggest that a bottom-up approach is manageable only for smaller databases.
 For a larger, more complex database, a top-down approach may be necessary so that the database designer doesn’t get overwhelmed by numerous attributes.
 - Regardless, the end goal is a schema that is [normalized](#normalization) to avoid anomalies.

-Steps:

-- Group fields into tables a logical way;
+In addition to constructing tables via a top-down or bottom-up approach, a conceptual design should:

-- Identify relationships verbally, and/or visualize in UML;
+- Identify relationships verbally;
 - Identify cardinality (max#) and optionality (min#) associated with each relationship;
 - Identify entity subtypes/subclasses;
-- Create lookup tables;
+- Specify lookup tables;
 - Identify [primary keys.](#types-of-attributes)

 ### Logical design